 What You’ll Need

-These are the growing supplies that you’ll need to take care of your seedlings indoors.
+These are the growing supplies that you’ll need to take care of your pepper sprouts indoors.

-- Seed starter kit with plant heat mat (if seeds are started in a paper towel)
+- Seed starter kit (if seeds are started in a paper towel)

 - Fertilizer: Worm castings or fish emulsion fertilizer

 - Epsom salt (plain with no fragrances or dyes)

 What Do I Do After My Seeds Sprout Indoors?

 Check your pepper seeds daily for germination because they’ll need attention after they sprout.
 Here’s what to do once your indoor seedlings are standing upright: